-Next, we went to All Saints in Rettendon which was not open but it was a nice geocache where you have to find and sit with Jim Mayhew.
+Next, we went to All Saints church in Rettendon which was not open but it had a nice geocache where you have to find and sit with Jim Mayhew.
 It was a geocache behind a seat with Jim’s name on it.
 St Peter’s in South Hanningfield was also closed but we quickly found the geocache.
 Then we went on to St Mary and St Edward church at West Hanningfield.
 The timber tower was built in the 13th century and the nave is Norman.
-But the church was closed so we went to find the geocache.
-We looked for quite a while but had to give up in the end.
+The church had a lovely knitted poppy display for Remembrance Day some in red and some in white.
+We looked for quite a while for the geocache but had to give up in the end.
 When I was logging the find later I realised that it hadn’t be found since September 2017 and the CO really needs to check the cache as it now has five DNFs.

-It looks like the United Reformed church in Howe Green won’t be a church for much longer as it is up for sale as a residential place.
+It looks like the United Reformed church in Howe Green will not be a church for much longer as it is up for sale as a residential place.
 The cache was easily found in a car park over the road.

-Next, we headed to St Mary’s in Great Baddow and finally, we found a church that was open.
-Great Baddow had a church in 1172 and this church was built on the site of a previous one.
-Its main walls were made of flint-rubble with fragments of Roman bricks and tile.
-The walls date from the 13th century.
-Inside, the Jacobean pulpit, dating from the early 17th century, maybe the best in the county with its elusive canopy, its pinnacles and pendants.
-It is beautifully carved and stands on hourglass stand.
-St Mary’s has a lovely reredos with two statues, a great East window and a large funerary hatchment.
+Next, we headed to St Andrew’s church in Sandon.
+Sandon church dates back to about 1080 with the nave and, later, the chancel.
+The north aisle was added in about1350.
+Then, in 1520, the tower and porch were added by Cardinal Wolsey, Lord of the Manor of Sandon Hall.
+These were built at the same time as Hampton Court and by the same architect, Giralamo de Trevise.
+St Andrews has a lovely reredos with two statues, a great East window and a large funerary hatchment.
 There are some wonderful stations of the cross that look like they could be Peter Eugene Ball’s work but I could not find any record of any truth in this.
 It was just my impression.
 An easy find and a quick multi.

-t was getting pretty late in the day by now and we took a few wrong turns going around Chelmsford until we ended up on the west side of it at Writtle.
-All Saints church stands on the site of a Saxon church and part of the church is Norman.
-The village itself goes back to Roamn times.
-The church was closed and despite this cache being a traditional we were completely unabe to findthe cache.
+It was getting pretty late in the day by now and we took a few wrong turns going around Chelmsford until we ended up on the west side of it at Writtle.
+All Saint’s church stands on the site of a Saxon church and part of the church is Norman.
+The village itself goes back to Roman times.
+The church was closed and despite this cache being a traditional we were completely unable to find the cache.

-Our next church micro was at Mashbury and our GPS took us across a farm which doesn’t look at all right but there was plenty of other traffic so we kept going.
+Our next church micro was at Mashbury and to get there our GPS took us across a farm which doesn’t look at all right but there was plenty of other traffic using the road so we kept going.
 Just as we got to the church we came across an automatic gate that didn’t seem keen to open.
-Luckily two cars came up behind us so one must have activated the arm.
+Luckily two cars came up behind us and the arm went up and so one of them must have activated the arm.
 We made a quick find in the near dark because by now it was 5 pm.
 The little church was closed and we discovered that there was a different way of finding the village which was not across the farm.

 We then drove on to the Stanstead Airport to pick up Lynn.
 Her flight was due in at 5.45 and we arrived there spot on time and she texted me to say they had landed.
 We drove around looking for the short stay car park which was over £4 for 30 mins so we drove back to the drop-off and pick-up area where you are only supposed to wait for 10 mins.
 Lyn took much longer to come out but finally, she did and it still cost up £3.50 to get out of there.
 Talk about making money all hands up.
 Just as we headed out of the car park my cell phone closed down as it had run out of power and my power pack is not working so I used Lynn’s to guide us home which was a bit of a challenge as all the instructions were in miles and in a man’s voice.
 Ours is set for kilometres and in a ladies voice.

 None of us had had dinner but Lynn suggested Wetherspoon’s in Rayleigh as Thursday night is curry night.
 She is vegan but they serve vegan curries.
 We had a nice meal, served quickly and efficiently except for the guy wiping the table down who did not have anywhere to put the rice so wiped it onto the floor right in front of Michael.
 LOL.
-Billie was a bit unsure about Lynn’s return and spend the night on our bed as usual.
+Billie, the cat, was a bit unsure about Lynn’s return and spend the night on our bed as usual.
 I am sure he will come right again.
 We are going to miss him a lot.
-He is a real love.
+He is a lovely boy.